Compute Engine

 interface BoxedExpressionreplace() Permalink

-of a rule is replaced by its rhs
+of a rule matches, it is replaced by its rhs

 .